M8TKO/Profiling-HPX-and-Kokkos-HPX/README.md

 [Inferior 1 (process 885778) exited normally]
 ```
 Not and HPX thread, probably used for the orderly shudown of the whole multi-threaded process.
-- I have tried with different values of `--hpx:threads` and it seems that the formula is
+- I have tried with different values of `--hpx:threads` and it seems that the formula is:
-number of calls to  `pthread_create = 5 + hpx:threads`.
+`pthread_create calls = 5 + hpx:threads`.